mongodb/laravel-mongodb/README.md

     // or
     $author = $book->author()->create(array('name' => 'John Doe'));

-Modifying and saving the embedded document:
+You can update the embedded model using the `save` method (available since release 2.0.0):

     $author = $book->author;

     $author->name = 'Jane Doe';
     $author->save();

-Swapping the embedded document:
+You can replace the embedded model with a new model like this:

     $newAuthor = new Author(array('name' => 'Jane Doe'));
     $book->author()->save($newAuthor);